-From Southwestern boutiques, saloons and art galleries with a Southwestern flair, here are the best things to do in Old Town Scottsdale.
+From Southwestern boutiques and saloons to art galleries with a Southwestern flair, here are the best things to do in Old Town Scottsdale.

-Old Town Scottsdale is a charming cluster of quirky boutiques, award-winning restaurants and art galleries that will transport you to the old West.
+Old Town Scottsdale is a charming cluster of quirky boutiques, award-winning restaurants, galleries and historic sites that will transport you to the old West.

-Shop for some cowboy boots, turquoise Native American jewelry, Mexican blankets and prickly pear jam at the slew of shops and boutiques lining the Old West-themed district.
+Shop for some cowboy boots, turquoise Native American jewelry, Mexican blankets and prickly pear jam at the slew of boutiques lining this Old West-themed district.

 Old Town Scottsdale is incredible for authentic souvenirs and quirky keepsakes with an Arizona flavor.